Akuda/fedkit/README.md

 ## Known Issues

-* Libsass 3.1 currently doesn't support sourcemaps properly and is disabled,
+* Libsass 3.1 doesn't support sourcemaps properly and they are currently disabled.
+This has been confirmed fixed in 3.2 and will be updated when released,
 * Singularity.gs warns about Breakpoint being missing on compile but it's not a problem.
 SASS-MQ is far better anyway,
 * No full documentation.